philosophersprogramming/chessboardAI/README.md

 - The model_training folder contains training code for the chessboard cropping algorithm using Yolov8
 - The finished_training folder contains the trained chessboard cropping with weights for the Yolov8 Model
 - roboflow_api contains the chessboard cropping algorith using the Roboflow's api
-- Chessboardseg contains the training dataset for the chessboard cropping algorithm
+- repostory for the training dataset for the chessboard cropping: https://universe.roboflow.com/steven-lt9bf/chessboard-segmentation

 ## Code that is currently working that you can try: